 California Passes Nation’s First Cybersecurity Law Addressing Internet of Things

 The law requires manufacturers of IoT devices to provide “reasonable security features” designed to protect user privacy.
-The ‘features’ are largely determined by password requirements: Manufacturers must give a unique, pre-programmed password for each device or require users to establish a new means of authentication before the device can be operated for the first time.
+The ‘features’ are largely determined by password requirements, Manufacturers must give a unique, pre-programmed password for each device or require users to establish a new means of authentication before the device can be operated for the first time.

-The SB-327 law will go into effect on January 1, 2020.
+California’s SB-327 law will go into effect on January 1, 2020.
 This is the first time that any official regulation of IoT devices has been put in place, marking a starting point for the future of cybersecurity legislation.
 We will have to see how manufacturers and lawmakers respond as the industry continues to grow.

 So, what can you do to protect your IoT devices from being hacked?
 We recommend following the best digital security practices such as:

 - Password hygiene: Make sure that you create a unique and complicated password for your IoT device.
 By unique, we mean that it shouldn’t be the same password as any other online account.
 Find out how secure your password is with our password strength checker.